colindoyle0000/colindoyle-website/content/torts-material/slides/1s23-workers.md

 Only compensates for work-related injuries

 Benefits include:

 ------ Medical coverage

 ------ Percent of lost wages

 ------ Vocational rehabilitation

 ------ Survivor benefits

 Employers must buy workers’ comp insurance

 ---

-# [fit] When would an employee not file a workers’ comp claim?
+# When would an employee not file a workers’ comp claim?

 Injury didn’t occur while in scope of employment